anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 ### Buffer management

-Because we cannot modify data directly on disk, we need to load data from Disk to Ram, modify, then write back to disk to persist data.
+Because we cannot modify data directly on disk, we need to load data from Disk to RAM, modify, then write back to disk to persist data.
 The perpose of buffer management is providing the illusion that we are operating in memory.
 Buffer manage map the pages in memory to pages in disk.

 The size of RAM is much smaller than Disk, so we need the strategy for loading pages into RAM, and flushing pages in to Disk.